Truth Commission for El Salvador

 The Truth Commission for El Salvador (Comisión de la Verdad para El Salvador) was a restorative justice truth commission approved by the United Nations to investigate the grave wrongdoings that occurred throughout the country's twelve year civil war.
 It is estimated that 1.4 percent of the Salvadoran population was killed during the war.
 The commission operated from July 1992 until March 1993, when its findings were published in the final report, From Madness to Hope.
 The eight-month period heard from over 2,000 witness testimonies and compiled information from an additional 20,000 witness statements.

-In December 1991, preliminary talks began between the Salvadoran government and the leftist guerrilla militia, the Farabundo Marti National Liberation Front (FMLN), with UN secretary-general Javier Pérez de Cuéllar overseeing the negotiations.
-The agreement was finalized and signed by both parties on 16 January 1992, at what is known as the Chapultepec Peace Agreements.
+In December 1991, preliminary talks began between the Salvadoran government and the leftist guerrilla militia, the Farabundo Martí National Liberation Front (FMLN), with UN secretary-general Javier Pérez de Cuéllar overseeing the negotiations.
+The agreement was finalized and signed by both parties on 16 January 1992, at what is known as the Chapultepec Peace Accords.

-Javier Pérez de Cuéllar appointed three lead commissioners, with the agreement of both the Salvadoran government and the FMLN, to head the investigation.
+Pérez de Cuéllar appointed three lead commissioners, with the agreement of both the Salvadoran government and the FMLN, to head the investigation.
 Unlike preceding restorative justice initiatives, the Salvadoran commission was composed entirely of international commissioners.

 Historical background

 Military regime

 Since its independence in 1838, El Salvador experienced years of political strife mostly due to the unequal spread of wealth throughout the country, a long-term effect of Spanish colonization.
 Despite this unrest however, political violence was relatively low until 1931 with the emergence of military dictatorship.
 In 1931, President Pío Romero Bosque permitted the country's first free elections.
-This however resulted in a military coup led by General Maximiliano Hernández Martínez.
+This however resulted in a military coup led by General Maximiliano Hernández Martínez later that year.

 Hernández Martínez was elected to a four-year term as president in 1935 and re-elected in 1939 to a six-year term.
 In 1944 legislation was passed to allow Hernández Martínez to serve another five years yet this proved too much for the Salvadoran people.
 In May 1944 revolution broke out forcing him to resign from office and allowing the military to seize control of the government.
 General Andrés Menéndez assumed the presidency, however after only five months another revolt took place leaving Colonel Osmín Aguirre y Salinas in control, marking another period of unrest in the country.

 This cycle of instability and military intervention plagued the country until 1961 when a junta of conservative military officers, led by Lieutenant Colonel Julio Adalberto Rivera, executed a countercoup.
 The new administration demonstrated their progressive ideologies, introducing over 300 new laws within nine months.
 In 1962, Rivera resigned from the junta in order to seek the presidency.
 He was elected and served a full term which concluded in 1967.
-His successor Colonel Fidel Sánchez Hernández was elected in March 1967, what was considered the most honest presidential election up to that point.
+His successor General Fidel Sánchez Hernández was elected in March 1967, what was considered the most honest presidential election up to that point.